united methodist men

 FIND YOUR NEW FAVORITE!

 Our apples and related products come from Scenic View Orchard in Sabillasville, MD.
-We will have 7 varieties of apple this year.
+We will have 7 varieties of apple for 2025.
 The apple types vary each year depending on the harvest!
 Several of our varieties are heirloom apple types not typically found in most grocery stores.
 Check out the descriptions below and then try some for yourself.
 You might find a new favorite.

 Varieties are listed here from "sweetest" to "most tart" - but your individual taste bud experience may vary!